 February 17, 2017

 Scott Pruitt confirmed as head of Environmental Protection Agency.
-As Attorney General for Oklahoma, Pruitt was best known for suing the EPA as well as for his close relationship with oil and gas companies.
+When he was Attorney General for Oklahoma, Pruitt was best known for suing the EPA.
+He was also known for his close relationship with oil and gas companies.

 March 2, 2017

 Newly appointed Interior Secretary Ryan Zinke rescinds ban on lead ammunition on federal lands and waters.
-NRA approves as good for hunters, conservation groups disapprove as poisonous for wildlife.
+NRA approves the move as being good for hunters.
+Conservation groups disapprove as poisonous for wildlife.